MrVPlusOne/OneVision.jl/README.md

 to make a reproducible scientific project named
 > OneVision

-It is authored by Jiayi Wei, Tongrui Li.
+It is authored by Jiayi Wei, Tongrui Li, Swarat Chaudhuri, Isil Dillig, and Joydeep Biswas.

 To (locally) reproduce this project, do the following: